ULL-ESIT-GRADOII-PL/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/design.md

 ---
+title: "Design: Smells, The Switch Smell, The Open Closed Principle and the Strategy Pattern"
 ---
-# Design: Smells, The Switch Smell, The Open Closed Principle and the Strategy Pattern

 ## Code Smells